IsitaB/isitab.github.io/content/fun.md

 ## Hobbies I recommend
 Pickleball

+Racquetball

 Crocheting medium useful things -- they're not useful

 Poetry -- only works if it's 103+ internally (fever) or externally (summer)

+## Favorite Sayings and Great Bits
+that solution is pedestrian

+[heckling audience questions]

+usability is silly, just USE it

+this is trivial/dangerous for obvious reasons

+okay chalo